wavesfi/jekyll-shell-theme/ABOUT.md

 "DeFi" stands for “decentralized finance” and refers to the ecosystem comprised of financial applications that are being developed on top of blockchain systems.

-The idea behind ***Waves.Fi*** is to develop and operate financial DApps on top of the Waves Protocol.
+The idea behind the ***Waves Finance DAO** is to develop and operate financial DApps on top of the Waves Protocol.
 These DApps are written to aggregate yields from the broader DeFi ecosystem (on-chain as well as cross-chain!).
 Profits are used to perpetually fund the DAO.
 Additionally, the same DApps will also be used by the ***Waves.Fi*** node.

 Yielding returns which will far exceed simple Waves staking while at the same time developing and enhancing the ecosystem.